Javapower77/cs2-tollbooth-highways/TollboothHighways/LongDescription.md

+# Tollbooths Collection for CS:2

 ## Description

-This asset pack add several highway roads and railroad intersections to use in your map.
+This asset pack add highways tollbooths to collect money.
+There are 5 automatic and 5 manual tollbooth assets.
+You can build any combination you want, and in the future I will create assets where they are combined in one prefab pack.
+You can configure all cost for each type of tollbooth in the option menu of the mod.

 ## Added Assets

-## NOTE

 ## SPECIAL THANKS

 I would like to thanks a lot for the patience on answering my question in order to keep learning on modding CS2 to the people on the Cities Skyline Modding Discord Server.

 * krzychu124
 * Bruceyboy24804
 * StarQ / Qoushik